About This Species

-Removal of Butterfly bush is best when it first comes into flower but has not yet produced seeds.
+Removing Butterfly bush is best done when it first comes into flower but has not yet produced seeds.
 Small plants can be easily hand-pulled when the soil is moist.
 Remove larger bushes by cutting the plant at the base.
-Dig up the stump and cover it with a thick plastic bag, or mulch to prevent regeneration.
-Remove new shoots until the rootstock dies, and do not leave stems on the ground, or they may root.
+Dig up the roots, then cover the rootstock with a thick plastic bag, or mulch to prevent regeneration.
+Remove new shoots until the rootstock dies.
+Do not leave stems on the ground, or they may root.